 “Ting bu dong” was my response to every person that said anything other than hello and how are you in Mandarin.
-The phrase ting bu dong translates as “I don’t understand”, so of course when I didn’t understand what someone was saying to me in Mandarin I would let them know in their language that I, the English speaking girl, did not understand.
+The phrase ting bu dong translates as “I don’t understand,” so of course when I didn’t understand what someone was saying to me in Mandarin I would let them know in their language that I, the English speaking girl, did not understand.
 I traveled through China, a Mandarin, speaking country, for a whole month only knowing basic greetings and the phrase that I didn’t realize would always lead to more Mandarin being spoken to me.
-I learned very quickly that being in a country that speaks a language other than yours can be a great way to improve your own language and navigation skills, but it’s not without its challenges.
+I learned very quickly that being in a country that speaks a language other than your native tongue can be a great way to improve your language and navigation skills, but it does not come without its challenges.

-While in China, I did research at Beijing Normal University (BNU), a public research university in Beijing.
+While in China, I researched at Beijing Normal University (BNU), a public research university in Beijing.
 Almost all of the students at BNU spoke some English, which made navigating on campus quite easy.
-But once I stepped foot off campus I was in a different world with little to no English being spoken.
+But once I stepped foot off campus, I was in a different world with little to no English spoken.
 Because Beijing hosted the 2008 Summer Olympics, the public transportation system has some signs in English, which has made it easier for foreigners to navigate.
-Unfortunately, difficulties still arose when I didn’t know where I was going, or if I couldn’t read a restaurant menu or know the price of an item in a market. *fun fact about me: I don’t eat pork or beef, nor have I eaten them in 10+ years, so… knowing what was my foods was important.
-Here’s what I did to navigate through China with my miniscule Mandarin skills:
+Unfortunately, difficulties still arose when I didn’t know where I was going, or if I couldn’t read a restaurant menu or know the price of an item in a market. *fun fact about me: I don’t eat pork or beef, so knowing what was in my foods was important.
+Here’s what I did to navigate China with my minuscule Mandarin skills:

-3.)
-When making travel plans in-country, make sure to write down all the details necessary to get to and from your destination.
-Having written addresses, train names and times made it harder for me to get lost.
-And in case I did, I could point out my destination to someone who would try to help direct me.
+3) When making travel plans in-country, make sure to write down all the details necessary to get to and from your destination.
+Having written addresses, train names and times made it easier for me to get where I was trying to go.
+In case I got lost, I could point out my destination to someone who would try to help direct me.

-6.)
-Be patient.
-Even if people speak great English they may not understand what you mean because they didn’t learn English the way you did.
+6) Be patient.
+Even if people speak excellent English, they may not understand what you mean because they didn’t learn English the way you did.
 I left China being able to explain things that I never thought I would be able to or have to explain.